-Professor Essary completed his PhD in Italian Studies at the University of North Carolina at Chapel Hill in 2012.
+Brandon Essary completed his PhD in Italian Studies at the University of North Carolina at Chapel Hill in 2012.
 His dissertation title was "The Economy and Parody of Matrimony in Boccaccio’s Decameron," and reflects several research interests: Boccaccio, the Decameron, and matrimony in medieval and early modern Italy.
-In addition, he studies, writes on, and loves teaching the lives and works of Dante and Petrarch.
+He also studies, writes on, and enjoys teaching the lives and works of Dante and Petrarch.
 He is interested in innovative approaches to teaching Italian language and literature.
 For instance, Prof. Essary teaches Italian language through paleography and calligraphy.
 He teaches medieval and Renaissance literature with video games (e.g. Dante's Inferno and the Assassin's Creed franchise, respectively).

 Samuele F. S. Pardini holds a Laurea degree in Letters and Philosophy from the Universita' degli Studi di Pisa, Italy, and an M.A. and a Ph.D in Comparative Literature from the State University of New York at Buffalo.
 Dr. Pardini's teaching and research interests focus on 20th century Italian studies, Italian American studies, American studies, cinema and literary criticism.
 He edited and translated into Italian two collections of writings of the famed critic Leslie Fiedler title Vacanze Romane: Un critico americano a spasso nell'Italia letteraria (Donzelli 2004) and Arrivederci alle armi (Donzelli 2005).
 He also edited The Devil Gets His Due: The Uncollected Essays of Leslie Fiedler (Counterpoint 2008; paperback edition 2010).